A robust, scalable K-statistic for quantifying immune cell clustering in spatial proteomics data: Methods

 The full proof of Theorem \ref{thm:asymp} is provided in Supplement B. These results enable us to perform explicit hypothesis tests for spatial clustering and colocalization that yield approximate $p$-values.
 Furthermore, for a fixed immune cell abundance $p$, we expect the statistical properties of these tests to improve as the total number of cells $n_s$ increases.

-Figure \ref{fig:qq} shows normal quantile-quantile plots for the univariate and bivariate \textit{KAMP} $Z$ statistics from 1,000 permutations under different values of the rate of cells in the sample ($\lambda_{n}$), abundance $p$, and the two null hypothesis conditions described in Table \ref{tab:simConditions}. ``Hom'' and ``Inhom'' represent the conditions where cells were generated under homogeneity or inhomogeneity, respectively, and ``u-KAMP'' and ``b-KAMP'' represent \textit{KAMP} results for either the univariate (``u'') or bivariate (``b'') case.
+Figure \ref{fig:qq} shows normal quantile-quantile plots for the univariate and bivariate \textit{KAMP} statistics from 1,000 permutations under two abundance values and homogeneous and inhomogeneous null conditions described in Table 1, with $\lambda_{n}=2000$. ``Hom” and ``Inhom” represent the conditions where cells were generated under homogeneity or inhomogeneity, respectively, described in Section \ref{subsec:design}.
 Figure \ref{fig:qq} indicates that the permutation distributions can be well approximated by the standard normal distribution under both homogeneous and inhomogeneous null conditions.